afreefaw/pdf-to-WCAG-html/README.md

 # PDF to WCAG 2.0 Conversion Tool

 This tool helps convert PDF documents into WCAG 2.0 compliant format.
-The process involves two main steps:
+The process involves three main steps:
 1. Converting PDF pages to images
 2. Processing these images with Claude AI to create accessible content
+3. Extracting HTML content from Claude's responses

 ## Setup Instructions (Windows)